usetrmnl/mounts/designs/fridge_magnet/README.md

 1. import STL file to any slicer tool (STEP file also provided for edits)
 2. disable supports / not required
-3. ~any infill should be fine
+3. recommend 30% infill with rectilinear infill pattern

 Online: insert a recommended print farm with tips like above